filippos-p/TrendFollowing-updated/README.md

 Here we need to note that the closing price is **not tradeable**, so any assumptions based on trading at that price are baseless.
 But we won't use it for that purposes.

-The function **fetch_klines_for_symbols** performs the previous operation for multiple symbols simultaneously using a ThreadPoolExecutor and also applies the **split_list_into_chunks** function in order to retrieve data for longer than 1000 days.
+The function **fetch_multi_symbol_data** performs the previous operation for multiple symbols simultaneously using a ThreadPoolExecutor and also applies the **_split_time_range** function in order to retrieve data for longer than 1000 days.

 The universe selection happens at this step.
 The choice was made based on the top 50 by Market Capitalization from **https://coinmarketcap.com**.
 The reason being will be explained later in the research process, but a brief explanation is that trend works better on lower volatiltiy coins, and the smaller the Capitalization the higher the volatility due to lack of liquidity in the orderbooks.
 Also we will use the USDT pairs since these are the most liquid trading pairs.
 Another note is that we used less than 50 coins, since some of the top 50 were stablecoins and some others weren't available on Bybit for trading.
 Stablecoins are cryptocurrnecy coins that are pegged to their respective currency.
 For example USDT is pagged to USD (United States Dollar).